Category filter

 Administrator initiates a Remote Control session

-To grant permissions from the Hexnode Remote Assist app, open the app and select Grant Permission for Remote View and Remote Control respectively.
+To grant permissions from the Hexnode Remote Assist app, open the app and select Allow Once or Always Allow for Remote View and Remote Control.

 Grant permissions to start a remote view/control session

-Once you’ve granted permission, you may select an alternate screen to cast.
+Once you’ve set permission, you may select an alternate screen to cast.
 Click on Select Screen, choose the display and click on Done.

 select your desired screen to share